callmegreg-demo-org/another-java-repo/README.md

 ### Example dependency submission payloads

-- Creating a new dependency for a `pom.xml` file stored in the root of the repo
+- Creating a new dependency for a `pom.xml` file stored in the root of the repo: [create-deps-new-repo.json](./create-deps-new-repo.json)
-- Clearing out existing dependencies for a `pom.xml` file stored in the root of the repo
+- Clearing out existing dependencies for a `pom.xml` file stored in the root of the repo: [clear-out-deps-new-repo.json](./clear-out-deps-new-repo.json)

 > [!NOTE]
 > Using the same job `correlator` and detector `name` values, along with a more recent `scanned` timestamp, will overwrite existing dependencies for that same pair.